gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### updateAppApiTokens
-Add social tokens for the sales channel
+Add or update social tokens for the sales channel